-In order to prevent damage and/or improper operation of these amplifiers, the circuit must limit the voltages at the input pins (see Section 1.1 "Absolute Maximum Ratings †").
+In order to prevent damage and/or improper operation of the amplifier, the circuit must limit the voltages at the input pins (see Section 1.1, Absolute Maximum Ratings †).

-The ESD protection on the inputs can be depicted as shown in Figure 4-1.
-This structure was chosen to protect the input transistors and to minimize input bias current (I_B).
+The Electrostatic Discharge (ESD) protection on the inputs can be depicted as shown in Figure 4-1.
+This structure was chosen to protect the input transistors against many, but not all, over-voltage conditions, and to minimize the input bias current (I_B) .

-FIGURE 4-1: Structures.

-Simplified Analog Input ESD
+FIGURE 4-1: Simplified Analog Input ESD Structures.